-Here’s one of the joys of aging: age-related muscle loss can actually start in our 30s.
+Here’s one of the joys of aging: if we aren’t exercising regularly, age-related muscle loss can actually start in our 30s.
 And I’m not just talking about simply losing what might have been your toned, youthful appearance.
 I’m also referring to your joint stability, range-of-motion, and your sense of balance.

 Blame your hormones.
 When hormone production wanes as we age, our bodies aren’t as efficient at digesting the amino acids needed for muscle repair and growth.
-So, our muscles responsible for stabilizing our joints begin to deteriorate, and we lose some of that natural strength and coordination we had in our younger years.
+So without exercise, our muscles responsible for stabilizing our joints begin to deteriorate, and we lose some of that natural strength and coordination we had in our younger years.

 The good news is we can reverse that age-related muscle loss!
 A GREAT way to re-build muscle stability is by doing isometric exercises: which is basically holding still in an uncomfortable pose that taxes your muscles in some way.
 Research has shown that when you hold a muscle contraction for a period of time, the reduced blood flow allows numerous growth factors to remain in the muscle tissue longer and they actually stimulate muscle growth.